pshpjr/GASDocumentation_Kor/README.md

 #### 4.11.5 Gameplay Effect Containers Targeting
 [`GameplayEffectContainers`](#concepts-ge-containers) come with an optional, efficient means of producing [`TargetData`](#concepts-targeting-data).
 This targeting takes places instantly when the `EffectContainer` is applied on the client and the server.
 It's more efficient than [`TargetActors`](#concepts-targeting-actors) because it runs on the CDO of the targeting object (no spawning and destroying of `Actors`), but it lacks player input, happens instantly without needing confirmation, cannot be canceled, and cannot send data from the client to the server (produces data on both).
 It works well for instant traces and collision overlaps.
 Epic's [Action RPG Sample Project](https://www.unrealengine.com/marketplace/en-US/product/action-rpg) includes two example types of targeting with its containers - target the ability owner and pull `TargetData` from an event.
 It also implements one in Blueprint to do instant sphere traces at some offset (set by child Blueprint classes) from the player.
 You can subclass `URPGTargetType` in C++ or Blueprint to make your own targeting types.

+`GameplayEffectContainers` come with an optional, efficient means of producing `TargetData`.
+This targeting takes places instantly when the `EffectContainer` is applied on the client and the server.
+It's more efficient than `TargetActors` because it runs on the CDO of the targeting object (no spawning and destroying of `Actors`), but it lacks player input, happens instantly without needing confirmation, cannot be canceled, and cannot send data from the client to the server (produces data on both).
+It works well for instant traces and collision overlaps.
+Epic's Action RPG Sample Project includes two example types of targeting with its containers - target the ability owner and pull `TargetData` from an event.
+It also implements one in Blueprint to do instant sphere traces at some offset (set by child Blueprint classes) from the player.
+You can subclass `URPGTargetType` in C++ or Blueprint to make your own targeting types.

 **[⬆ Back to Top](#table-of-contents)**

 <a name="cae"></a>